 The Port St. Joe Port City Trail is a 10-foot wide pedestrian pathway that covers four miles.
 BayWalk Trail is part of the Port City Trail.
 It hugs the Bay and begins (or ends) at Sunset Coastal Grill, a perfect place for a break.

-Beachwalk is a 2.5 mile paved trail that runs along the water at WindMark Beach and offers views of the Bay and the Cape.
+Beachwalk is a 2.5 mile paved trail that runs along the waters of the Gulf of Mexico at WindMark Beach and offers views of the Bay and the Cape.

 Take the Dog for a Walk: Cape San Blas is one of several dog friendly beaches in Florida panhandle.
 So go ahead and bring fido.
 Many of the Cap San Blas Florida rentals allow dogs as well.